Todd Hazelwood

-Todd Matthew Hazelwood (born 25 September 1995) is an Australian professional racing driver competing in the Repco Supercars Championship.
-He currently drives the #3 CoolDrive Racing Ford Mustang for Melbourne-based team, Blanchard Racing Team (BRT).
+Todd Matthew Hazelwood (born 25 September 1995) is an Australian professional racing driver competing in the Repco Supercars Championship for Dick Johnson Racing as a co-driver in the Shell V-Power Racing Ford Mustang.

-Todd is currently in his sixth season racing in the premier Australian motorsport category and has achieved both a podium finish and Pole Position during this time.
+2024 saw Todd achieve the biggest moment of his career by winning the prestigious 2024 Repco Bathurst 1000 with Brodie Kostecki and Erebus Motorsport.
+It was the fastest Bathurst 1000 of all time and Todd become just the 66th winner of the great race.
+Todd also managed to win the 2024 Trico Trans Am Series in his debut season with TFH Racing, adding to an incredible 2024 racing season.

+Todd's career in Supercars Championship includes 150+ races with podium finishes and Pole Positions during this time with multiple teams.

-Hazelwood previously contested in the Dunlop Super2 Series, and won the championship with Matt Stone Racing in a Holden VF Commodore in 2017.
+Hazelwood previously competed in the Dunlop Super2 Series, and won the series with Matt Stone Racing in a Holden VF Commodore in 2017.

 Hazelwood also won the prestigious Mike Kable Young Gun Award in 2014.

 Racing career

 Karting

 Todd started his racing career at the age of seven with his first event at the Adelaide Dirt Kart Club.
 Todd managed to progress quickly as a rookie in 2003 and instantly moved into the Juniors division at the age of 8.
 Todd went on to claim 2nd in his first ever Australian Title and went on to win 3x State Titles before making the switch to Bitumen Karts.

 In 2008, Todd won his first race meeting on Bitumen and went on to achieve at the highest level around Australia.
 This included winning 5x Open State Titles, 4x Closed State Titles and 2x Pole Positions at Australian Titles.
 Todd also managed to win plenty of major karting events including the City of Melbourne and City of Adelaide Titles.